Skip to main content

 c) the quality of performance in coursework and in other requirements.

-If a student is on probation at the end of two consecutive semesters, the student will be reviewed by the full faculty for potential termination from the program.
+If a student is on probation at the end of two consecutive semesters, the student will be reviewed by the DGS, Chair, and an ad-hoc faculty committee for potential termination from the program.
 This review will also take place if the student is on probation three times, regardless of the sequencing of the incidents.
 Extenuating circumstances will be taken into account.

 Back to Top